 Guidelines for the Transfer of Funds between Faculty Accounts and the University of Waikato Research Trust

-- The University of Waikato Research Trust (the Trust) has been established to provide for the advancement of education through academic research at the University.
+- The University of Waikato Research Trust (the Trust) was established to provide for the advancement of education through academic research at the University.
 It holds, manages and administers funds that are set aside from the University's operating budget and allocated to staff for that purpose.

 Authority to transfer funds to the Trust and associated conditions

-- All transfers to the Trust of funds from Faculty budgets, or of funds otherwise generated or received by staff from external sources, are subject to the approval of the relevant Dean.
+- All transfers to the Trust of funds from Divisional, School or Faculty budgets or research projects, or of funds otherwise generated or received by staff from external sources, are subject to two-layers of approval:

-- Funds must not be transferred to the Trust if it means that the relevant Faculty may not be able to meet its annual budget.
+- Funds must not be transferred to the Trust if it means that the relevant Division, School, Faculty or Research Institute may not be able to meet its annual budget.

 - Any decision to transfer funds to the Trust must comply with the University's Financial Authority Policy.

 Criteria for transfer of funds to the Trust

 - Any monies transferred to the Trust must have been generated from externally-funded research or research-based activity (including commercialisation of intellectual property (IP), consultancies and professional services), or must otherwise fall into one of the following categories outlined in clauses 11-18 of these guidelines.

 - Any funding generated from a research contract or from consultancy activities that rely on the use of University resources may not be transferred to the Trust unless it falls within one of the categories outlined in clauses 11-18 of these guidelines.